dceejay/node-red-contrib-utm/README.md

 node-red-contrib-utm
 ====================

-A <a href="http://nodered.org" target="_new">Node-RED</a> node convert co-ordinates in Latitude and Longitude to and from UTM.
+A <a href="http://nodered.org" target="_new">Node-RED</a> node to convert co-ordinates in Latitude and Longitude to and from UTM format.

 ### Install